bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 ## Excercises

 There are three exercises in today's assignment:
-1. Read alignment to the reference
+1. Alignment of sequencing reads to the reference
-2. Variant calling and annotations
+2. Variant calling and annotation
 3. Analysis of annotated variant calls in Python

 The first two exercises will occur entirely in the command line.
 As such, you will be writing and submitting an `alignment-variant_calling.sh` bash script that will run all of the code for exercises 1 and 2.